ibm-cloud-docs/BlockStorage/BlockStorageFAQ.md

 IOPS are enforced at the volume level.
 Said differently, two hosts connected to a volume with 6000 IOPS share that 6000 IOPS.

 ## How are IOPS measured?
-IOPS are measured based on a load profile of 16 BK blocks with random 50% read and 50% writes.
+IOPS are measured based on a load profile of 16 KB blocks with random 50% read and 50% writes.
 Workloads that differ from this profile may experience lower performance.

 ## What happens if I use a smaller block size when measuring performance?
 Maximum IOPS can still be obtained when using smaller block sizes, however throughput will be lower.
 For example; a volume with 6000 IOPS would have the following throughput at various block sizes: